-- Not available in ME, ND, NV, RI and WV
+- Not available in ME, ND, NV, RI or WV

 What is LendKey?

-LendKey helps borrowers find low-cost loans by matching them with one of more than 13,000 local banks and credit unions.
-The company helps find lenders for people who need private student loans or student loan refinancing.
+LendKey is a lending partner that helps borrowers find low-cost student loans and student loan refinancing options by matching them with one of more than 13,000 banks and credit unions.

 LendKey interest rates and loan terms